 1970 - We lost 2-0 as the Blues went on to claim the title for the seventh time, one of just eleven home League defeats we suffered in the entire 1970’s.
 Joe Royle struck the first of his five goals against the reds, with Alan Whittle also netting.

-1981 - A John Bailey own goal handed us a 1-0 victory.
+1981 - A John Bailey own goal handed us a 1-0 victory in what was Bob Paisley’s 400th game in charge of the reds.
 Billy Wright skippered the Blues, the only player ever to lead them out for the first time in a derby.

 2007 - Steven Gerrard was presented with his MBE by The Queen.